Gravity of Mars: Measurement

 The oldest technique in determining the gravity of Mars is through Earth-based observation.
-Later with the arrival of unmanned spacecraft, subsequent gravity models were developed from radio tracking data.
+Later with the arrival of uncrewed spacecraft, subsequent gravity models were developed from radio tracking data.

 Earth-based observation

 Before the arrival of the Mariner 9 and Viking orbiter spacecraft at Mars, only an estimate of the Mars gravitational constant GM, i.e. the universal constant of gravitation times the mass of Mars, was available for deducing the properties of the Martian gravity field.
 GM could be obtained through observations of the motions of the natural satellites of Mars (Phobos and Deimos) and spacecraft flybys of Mars (Mariner 4 and Mariner 6).

 Long term Earth-based observations of the motions of Phobos and Deimos provide physical parameters including semi-major axis, eccentricity, inclination angle to the Laplacian plane etc., which allow calculation of the ratio of solar mass to the mass of Mars, moment of inertia and coefficient of the gravitational potential of Mars, and give initial estimates of the gravity field of Mars.